Jezzamonn/fourier/content.md

 Turns out a lot of things in the real world interact based on these sine waves.
 We often call them the frequencies of a wave.

 The most obvious example is music – when we hear a sound, we don’t hear the shape of the sound wave, we hear the different frequencies of the sine waves that make up the sound.
+Being able to split them up on a computer can give us an understanding of what a person actually hears.

+<button id="together-button" class="button">Together</button>

+<button id="split-button-1" class="button">Split (high)</button>

+<button id="split-button-2" class="button">Split (low)</button>

 But there's another reason to split them up too.
 Normally on a computer we represent this wave as a series of points.